BushraYusufkhan/My-Master-s-Thesis-Project/README.md

 echo "   - $OUT_1P"
 echo "   - $OUT_01P"
 ```
 For the short reads to get the exact breakpoints on the human and viral genomes, this might help.
-Just match your clustered reads with human_viral_joined_.bed.
+Just match your clustered reads with human_viral_joined.bed.
 Once you do that, you will clearly see a pattern.
 Look at the start and end columns on both sides (human and viral), and if the entries in any of the columns (either start or end) are more similar, those are the breakpoints.
 ```
 Example:
 Human clustered reads joined with their split alignments on the viral side.